Information on hair loss aid saw palmetto

 In the UK, there are two main treatments that can effectively combat hair loss: finasteride and minoxidil.

 Finasteride and minoxidil are most commonly used in the treatment of male pattern baldness.
 Minoxidil can also be used to treat female pattern baldness and alopecia areata (a medical condition causing patches of hair loss).
-Finasteride is a prescription medicine branded as Propecia and comes in the form of a tablet taken every single day.
+Finasteride is a prescription medicine sometimes branded as Propecia and comes in the form of a tablet taken every single day.
 Minoxidil is branded as Regaine (although it is available under other names as well), and is available to buy in high street pharmacies with no prescription.
 Minoxidil comes in the form of a lotion, liquid or foam that is rubbed into balding areas of the scalp every single day.

 Both treatments have to be used every day and hair loss will resume once you have stopped using them.
 Both are most effective in people suffering from mild to moderate hair loss: